VasileiosCharalampakis/Thesis/Usage/Usage-CENELEC.md

 - Create a new project or working folder.
 - Copy all the required files into the folder.
 - Verify that MATLAB's **Current Folder** is set to the folder containing these files.
+- `SafetyAssessmentSoftware.mlapp`
+- Select from above the CENELEC option.

 You are now ready to proceed with the steps specific to the CENELEC standard.